From Gilead to Bousbir

 What we don’t have is what the women thought of their lives.

-We don’t know how they endured, or how they told their stories to themselves.
+We don’t know how they endured, or what they said to each other.

 What they feared, what they hoped for.

-We have only fragments, and those are mediated through the lens of power.
+We have only fragments, mediated through the lens of power.

-Saidiya Hartman calls this “the violence of the archive”, the way that silence itself becomes part of the domination.
-She asks how we might tell these stories without simply repeating the terms of their erasure.
-How we might approach historical subjects with care, without speaking for them or reducing them to symbols of suffering.
-She offers the idea of “critical fabulation”, a method of imagining into the gaps, writing with, not over, the silence.
+Hartman calls this “the violence of the archive”, the way that such omissions from the record becomes part of the domination.
+She offers the idea of “critical fabulation” as a way of imagining into the gaps, writing with, not over, the silence.

-There is a deep unease in me about what was passed down and what was not.
+There is an unease in that inheritance.
 This film, in many ways, is a way of sitting with that discomfort.
-Of not solving it, but staying inside it long enough to understand its shape.
+Not resolving it, but staying inside it long enough to understand its shape.

 A breath.